Found us from search engine?

 A good way to think about these links is that they’re like votes, accrediting the pages you link to with a measure of authority.

-If you pass people over to another site, you’re giving them a vote of confidence, increasing their authority.
+If you pass people over to another site, you’re giving them a vote of confidence, thus increasing their authority.

 If you choose to use a no-follow link, you’re blocking that vote from being passed on.